 Market Issues

-Once production unit planning has started, we will discuss preliminary contracts with the owners of feedlots, locker plants, and USDA-inspected custom packing operations in the region.
+Once production unit planning has started, we will discuss preliminary contracts with the owners of feedlots, locker plants, and USDA-inspected custom packing operations.
 Locker plant and packer contracts will center on custom processing for market research purposes.

 Supply Management and Quality Control